Skip to main content

 Vault Operations

 Every interaction with the vault is one of three operations.
-Each is proven with a zero-knowledge proof before being accepted by the network.
+Private transfer and unshield are each proven with a zero-knowledge proof; shield needs none, since the deposit is public anyway.

 Shield